EVIDENCE BASED TREATMENT

 With a trained therapist, you can have someone who will listen, understand, and try to help you find a way through these difficult times.
 While therapy is unlikely to resolve everything that's going on in the world around you, the beauty is that it can change the way in which you respond to events, and give you strategies to do so, developing your resiliency.
 This is the learned ability to adapt in a healthy way to times of adversity, trauma, tragedy, and threats or stress.
 Resilience is about being able to handle events calmly, and bounce back after they've occured.
 And it's a skill that you can develop in order to help you deal with life's curveballs, learn from them, and come out on the otherwise happier.

 Living with insomnia can be challenging.
 Luckily, effective treatments are available that can help you fall asleep faster, stay asleep, and feel more rested and functional during the day.

 Therapy for insomnia focuses on exploring the interconnection between the way we think, the things we do, our feelings and how we sleep.
 This helps determine what could be contributing to the symptoms of insomnia.

 You could be exerperiencing clinical insomnia if you have some of the following :

 Difficulty paying attention, focusing on tasks or remembering

 Increased errors or accidents

 It may be time to seek help if insomnia makes it hard for you to function during the day.

 Therapy for insomnia is a multicomponent approach because it combines several different approaches.
-I'm interested in giving you cognitive, behavioral, and educational components, in order for you to sleep better and function during the day.
+I'm interested in giving you cognitive, behavioural, and educational components, in order for you to sleep and function better during the day.
 It’s also important to work on any underlying issues, such as anxiety or depression, which might be contributing to the insomnia.